IsaacVerm/vineyard/README.md

 ## Data contract

-## Objectives
+## Requirements

-* should be modular
+* modular
+* hourly updates
+* configurable
-* should be easy to configure
+* model should not be black-box
-* daily updates

-Easy in the sense that:

-* the model can be easily tweaked
+* model can be tweaked
+* logging

+Configurable in the sense you have to be able to specify fixed parameters for the model like:

+* type of terrain
+* type of grape
+* sensitivity
+* type of pesticide used

+Sensitivity refers to giving certain variables more weight than others based on the state of the terrain the previous year (e.g. the surface is still very wet so put more emphasis on rainfall than temperature)

+Model should not be black-box so people can be convinced of its value.

+The model should be tweaked next year based on the results of this year.

+Logging:

+* when pesticide was used
+* presence/absence of downy mildey

 ## Modules